 Elaine is a Professor II at the Centre for Research on Discretion and Paternalism, a professor emerita at the University of Stirling, Scotland, and a distinguished professor of law emerita at Lewis & Clark Law School, Portland, Oregon.

-Elaine is an internationally renowned expert on Child and Family Law, as the author of well over 100 articles and book chapters and 6 books and the editor or co-editor of 9 other volumes.
+Elaine is an internationally renowned expert on Child and Family Law, as the author of over 150 articles and book chapters and 7 books and the editor or co-editor of 9 other volumes.

 In 2012, she founded the United Nations Convention on the Rights of the Child Implementing Project (CRC-IP) to explore implementation of the CRC in the international and comparative contexts.

 Get to know Elaine